Christw/HackerEarth-Machine-Learning-challenge/README.md

 | Demand  | Demand rate of the product in the market  |
 | Low_Cap_Price [Target]  | Lowest price that can be offered  |
 | High_Cap_Price  | Original maximum price in the current market  |

+#### Data Files

+The dataset folder consists of the following files:

+Train.csv: Contains training data [9798 x 9] that must be used to build the model Test.csv: Contains test data [5763 x 8] to be predicted on sample_submission.csv: Contains sample submission format with dummy values filled for test data

 ### Result